canonical/k8s-snap/docs/src/snap/howto/networking/dualstack.md

 - **/64 is too large for the Service CIDR**: Using a `/64` CIDR for services may cause issues like failure to initialize the IPv6 allocator.
 This is due to the CIDR size being too large for Kubernetes to handle efficiently.

-- **Recommended CIDR Size**: A CIDR of `/108` works correctly and should be used for both Pod and Service CIDRs in a dual-stack setup.